JayChase/angular2-highlight-js/readme.md

 ####For the servive

-This can be used to highlight code blocks in HTML bound to elements view using innerHTML.
+This can be used to highlight code blocks in HTML bound to an element in the view using innerHTML.

 Import the service and declare the provider.